 The market is showing a significant growth on account of RSV being a major cause of respiratory diseases globally.
 Additionally, increased incidences of respiratory infections and rising neonatal population are also among the major factors driving the growth of the market.
 Development of drugs and vaccines with better effectiveness and limited drug toxicity in the upcoming years is also projected to positively impact the growth of the market, during the forecast period.

 The global human respiratory syncytial virus treatment market is anticipated to project a CAGR of over 12%, during the forecast period (2019-2027).
 The market is segmented by route of administration into oral and parenteral form, out of which, the parenteral form segment is anticipated to witness higher demand in the global human respiratory syncytial virus treatment market on account of its high therapeutic concentrations that are achieved reliably and readily.
-CLICK TO DOWNLOAD FREE SAMPLE
+CLICK TO DOWNLOAD SAMPLE REPORT

 Respiratory syncytial virus is among the leading causes of lower respiratory tract infections in infants and young children.
 This can be attributed to less therapeutic options available to prevent or treat disease which is expected to propel the market growth.
 According to the Centers for Disease Control and Prevention (CDC), in the US, there is an average of 1.5 million infant outpatient visits, out of which around 57,000 are hospitalized each year due to RSV infection.